uribo/sudachir/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a new and comment fixed release.
+* Do not modify the global environment in function.
+* Add small executable examples for export functions.